AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>qcloudaerialview</summary>
 <p>

-### qcloudaerialview is frame class which display cloud points in 2D projection, specifically in plane XY
+### Is frame class which display cloud points in 2D projection, specifically in plane XY

 #### Getting Started
 1. When you want to use this view somewhere, first of all you have to add frame with class QCloudAerialView to .ui file.